ahmetcetin/google-image-downloader/README.md

 ## How to install

 This app requires Nodejs version 12 or higher.
+Also it requires Google Chrome browser installed.

 `npm install -g @ahmetcetin/image-downloader`

 ## How to use

 Just run `googledl` in terminal, and follow the instructions.

-It downloads selected number of images under `downloads/folder` in the current directory. `folder` will be prompted when you run the app.
+After entering parameters, it will launch Chrome browser and make the search in Google Images, then will download the required number of images to the selected `basefolder/subfolder`.
+The number of images downloaded might be less than required, as app will download only jpg files.

 ![](images/googledownloader.png)